Som5ra/Reimplement/naive-style-transfer/readme.md

-Need to change image dir before you run it directly~\n Need to change image dir before you run it directly~\n Need to change image dir before you run it directly~
+* Need to change image dir before you run it directly~
+* Need to change image dir before you run it directly~
+* Need to change image dir before you run it directly~